How to Say "The singer unfolds the map, and then goes to the castle" in Korean | (으)로 Grammar

 What does "The singer unfolds the map, and then goes to the castle" mean in Korean?

-The Korean sentence "가수가 먼저 지도를 펴고, 그다음에 성으로 가요." translates to "The singer unfolds the map, and then goes to the castle." in English. "가수가 먼저 지도를 펴고, 그다음에 성으로 가요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "가수가 먼저 지도를 펴고, 그다음에 성으로 가요." translates to "The singer unfolds the map, and then goes to the castle." in English.
+This expression perfectly illustrates Korean storytelling: "가수가 먼저 지도를 펴고, 그다음에 성으로 가요." means "the singer unfolds the map, and then goes to the castle", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: gasuga meonjeo jidoreul pyeogo, geudaeume seongeuro gayo.